hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 ## The API Path

-To ensure we have the same api structure locally as in the cloud, this proxy confiugration works best.
+To ensure we have the same api structure locally as in the cloud, this proxy configuration works best.
 Misconfiguration here can be hard to debug, especially in combination with Cloudfront acting as the api proxy.